ligato/vpp-base/README.md

 ## Introduction

-The main goal of vpp-base is to provide images with various VPP versions that can be used as base image for projects working with VPP, because there are no official images provided by the FD.io/VPP.
-The vpp-base is currently already being used by the [vpp-agent](https://github.com/ligato/vpp-agent).
+The goal of vpp-base is to provide images with VPP that can be used as base image in projects working with VPP.
+This is mainly because there are no official images provided by the FD.io/VPP.

 ### Use Cases